monkeyzxr/web-customer-aop-project/README.md

 1. Create a full working Spring MVC and Hibernate application that connects to a database(MySQL)

 2. The project is to manage customer relationship.
-It could list customer, add a new customers, update a customer and delete a customer.
+It could list customers, add a new customers, update a customer and delete a customer.

-3. For customer Data Access Object(DAO), it could implement CRUD(create, read, update, delete).
+3. For customer Data Access Object(DAO), it is responsible for interfacing with the database.
+It could implement CRUD(create, read, update, delete).

+4. Perform Spring MVC Form Validation using Hibernate-validator: Validate number ranges and regualr expressions; create custom validation rules

-4. Add AOP Logging support to this Spring MVC app
+5. Apply the Proxy design pattern and add AOP(Aspect-Oriented Programming) Logging support to this Spring MVC and Hibernate application

 Thank you Chad!
 Thank you for the teaching!